Botts-Innovative-Research/osh-oakridge-buildnode/README.md

 - Remote: **[ip-address]:8282**
 - Local: **http://localhost:8282/**

-For documentaiton on configuring a server on the OSCAR Client refer to the OSCAR Documentation provided in the Google Drive documentation folder.
+For documentation on configuring a server on the OSCAR Client refer to the OSCAR Documentation provided in the Google Drive documentation folder.

+# Release Checklist
+- Version in `build.gradle`
+- Version in `dist/config/standard/config.json`
+- Build with `./build-all.sh` or `./build-all.bat`